Vitamin E: Fortification

 The World Health Organization does not have any recommendations for food fortification with vitamin E. The Food Fortification Initiative does not list any countries that have mandatory or voluntary programs for vitamin E. Infant formulas have alpha-tocopherol as an ingredient.
-In some countries, certain brands of ready-to-eat cereals, liquid nutrition products and other foods have alpha-tocopherol as an added ingredient.
+In some countries, certain brands of ready-to-eat cereals, liquid nutrition products, and other foods have alpha-tocopherol as an added ingredient.

 Non-nutrient food additives

-Various forms of vitamin E are common food additive in oily food, used to deter rancidity caused by peroxidation.
+Various forms of vitamin E are common food additives in oily food, used to deter rancidity caused by peroxidation.
 Those with an E number include: